Kirabo Namutebi: Early life

 Namutebi was born and raised in Kampala, the capital city of Uganda.
+She is the second born.
 She attends British School Kampala.
-Namutebi is the second born.
 Her mother, Hadija Namanda, is the former president of the Uganda Volleyball Federation.
-Tendo began swimming at the age of seven.
+Namutebi began swimming at the age of seven.

 Swimming career

-She competed in the 2019 FINA World Junior Swimming Championships in the 50 metre freestyle, breaking the Ugandan national record with a time of 26.98.
+Namutebi competed in the 2019 FINA World Junior Swimming Championships in the 50 metre freestyle, breaking the Ugandan national record with a time of 26.98.
 She placed 38th out of 103 in the qualifying heats and did not advance to the semifinals.

 She represented Uganda at the 2020 Summer Olympics in Tokyo, Japan, where she competed in the 50 metre freestyle and was one of two flag bearers for Uganda in the Parade of Nations.

 Honors

-She competed at the FINA World Junior Championship in Budapest, Hungary, in 2019, breaking the Uganda National women’s 50m freestyle record.
+Namutebi competed at the FINA World Junior Championship in Budapest, Hungary, in 2019, breaking the Uganda national women's 50m freestyle record.

-She also participated in the Africa Junior Swimming Championship 2019 in Tunisia and won two Gold medals and two silver medals.
-In the Montgomery County Swim League 2019, she finished second in 50 freestyle and among the top six in 50 breaststroke and 50 Butterfly in the All-Stars event that climaxed the league.
+She also participated in the Africa Junior Swimming Championship 2019 in Tunisia, and won two gold medals and two silver medals.
+In the Montgomery County Swim League 2019, she finished second in the 50 freestyle and among the top six in the 50 breaststroke and 50 butterfly in the All-Stars event that climaxed the league.

-In 2013, She was crowned the USPA Swimmer of the Year at 8 years, as well she scooped the USPA Uganda Female Swimmer of the Year in 2019.
+In 2013, she was crowned the USPA Swimmer of the Year at 8 years, and was named the USPA Uganda Female Swimmer of the Year in 2019.